 One of Japan's cultural staples is that of hot springs (onsen) and public baths.
 While it’s common for Japanese people, they raise a lot of questions among foreign visitors.

 We asked Dr. Yasuaki Goto, a specialist in baths and a researcher with the Japan Health Development Foundation, to answer some questions that foreigners have when it comes to Japanese hot springs and public baths.

 Lots of interesting content follows; some things would surprise even Japanese people!

 - Table of Contents

-- 1. What is the correct order of things to do before entering?
-Should I wash myself before entering the bath, or shower after the bath, or both?
+- 1. What is the correct order of things to do before entering the bath?
+Should you shower after hot springs?

 - 2. Do Japanese people really drink sake while bathing?

-- 3. Why do many people drink milk after taking a bath?
+- 3. Why do many people drink milk after onsen baths?

 - 5. What is the difference between a hot spring (onsen) and a public bath (sento)?

 - 6. Is hot-spring water really beneficial?
 Is it different from normal water?
 Is it good for your skin?